EndPointCorp/end-point-blog/2020/06/16/jamstack-conf-virtual-may-2020.html.md

 ### Jamstack for emerging markets

 [Christian Nwamba](https://www.codebeast.dev/) described some of the challenges of building sites for users in Nigeria (low power devices, spotty connectivity, unreliable power).
-He shared that 55% of the most visited sites in Nigeria are global companies (Google, Facebook/Instagram, Netflix, Stack Overflow etc).
+He shared that 55% of the most visited sites in Nigeria are global companies (Google, Facebook/​Instagram, Netflix, Stack Overflow etc.).
 Christian reviewed a large, popular banking site in Nigeria and noted its many shortcomings.

-To demonstrate how the bank might do better he built [an app](https://aka.ms/quickbank) for transfering money between friends & family built in the Jamstack style and using serverless functions.
-The most interesting thing I picked up from this was his method of using serverless functions to protect the app secrets (API keys, etc).
+To demonstrate how the bank might do better he built [an app](https://aka.ms/quickbank) for transferring money between friends &amp; family built in the Jamstack style and using serverless functions.
+The most interesting thing I picked up from this was his method of using serverless functions to protect the app secrets (API keys, etc.).
 The front end of the application did not need to concern itself with this—​the serverless functions kept the secrets safe and acted as a proxy between the frontend and the backend APIs.
 Be sure to take a look at [Christian’s code](https://github.com/christiannwamba/quickbank) if you are interested.

 ### Managing diabetes with Jamstack